amisepa/BrainBeats/README.md

 ## Cited by

+Park, S., Ha, J., & Kim, L. (2025).
+Improving single-trial detection of error-related potentials by considering the effect of heartbeat-evoked potentials in a motor imagery-based brain-computer interface.
+Computers in Biology and Medicine, 195, 110563.

 Abdullah, J. et al. (2025).
 Mathematical Decoding of the Correlation Between Different Organs' Activities: A Review.
 Fractals.

 Carbone, F. et al. (2025).
 Registered Report Stage I: Neurological and physiological effects of animal-assisted treatments for patients in a minimally conscious state: a randomized, controlled cross-over study.
 Neuroscience.